Kamala Harris reacts to Tim Scott speech, remarks on racism in America

 Vice President Kamala Harris on Thursday reacted to Republican South Carolina Sen. Tim Scott's response to President Biden's Wednesday address before Congress.

-Scott reflected on the idea of a unified nation amid party disagreements and racism in America in his speech, saying that while he gets "called 'Uncle Tom' and the N-word — by 'progressives'" — he does not believe "America is not a racist country."
+Scott reflected on the idea of a unified nation amid party disagreements and racism in America in his speech, saying that while he gets "called 'Uncle Tom' and the N-word — by 'progressives'" — he believes "America is not a racist country."

 Harris agreed with Scott in a Wednesday interview on ABC's "Good Morning America" in response to a question about the senator's follow-up remarks.